VLKominek/physical-activity-barriers/README.md

 ## Challenges & Lessons Learned:
-**Media Attention Bias:**
+**Confounding Variables:**  Economic, social, and environmental factors may interact in a complex way making it difficult to truly isolate the impact of specific barriers.

-**Inconsistent Reporting:** There might not be consistent reporting across the United States.
+**Inconsistent Reporting:** There might not be consistent reporting across the United States by region.
+There may also be inconsistent data due to self-reported activity leading to biased findings.

-**Public perception and bias:**  Acknowledging and addressing these biases is crucial for an objective analysis.
+**Representativeness and bias:**  Many datasets have limited representation of marginalized or hard to access populations.
+Data at a state level may not capture localized barriers.
+Acknowledging and addressing these biases is crucial for an objective analysis.

-These factors influence the interpretation of data, requiring a nuanced understanding and objective analysis.
+These factors dhape data interpretation, necessitating a careful and objective analysis.

 ## Important Links